rostislav-matveev/FvwmPy/README.md

 - **`fvwmpy.FVWM_PACK_START`** and **`fvwmpy.FVWM_PACK_START_b`**

-  Delimiter used by FVWM at the start of each packet.
+  Delimiter used by FVWM to tag the start of each packet.
   `FVWM_PACK_START` is an integer and `FVWM_PACK_START_b` is its bytes representation.